trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

 As a general rule, if a directive is valid in multiple nested scopes, a declaration in a broader context will be passed on to any child contexts as default values.
 The children contexts can override these values at will.

   > Directives placed in the configuration file outside of any contexts are considered to be in the global/main context.

+  > Special attention should be paid to some strange behavior associated with some directives.
+For more information please see [Set the HTTP headers with add_header and proxy_*_header directives properly](RULES.md#beginner-set-the-http-headers-with-add_header-and-proxy__header-directives-properly) rule.

 Directives can only be used in the contexts that they were designed for.
 NGINX will error out on reading a configuration file with directives that are declared in the wrong context.